10 Common Mistakes Vegans Make

 That will satisfy you for a few meals and is a great way to transition from the animal products you’re used to, but you’ll be missing out on the abundance of incredibly delicious meal options that a vegan diet offers.

-In addition to supplementing your diet with one or more of the amazing plant-based available meat alternatives (hooray for Beyond Meat, Gardein, Field Roast, Yves, Tofurky and so many others!), take the opportunity to look at mealtime in a whole new way.
+In addition to supplementing your diet with one or more of the amazing plant-based meat alternatives (hooray for Beyond Meat, Gardein, Field Roast, Yves, Tofurky and so many others!), take the opportunity to look at mealtime in a whole new way.

-Vegan bowls became one of my favorite ways to eat after going plant-based, not to mention all of the casseroles, stews, and salads that I discovered.
+Vegan bowls became one of my favorite ways to eat after going plant-based, not to mention all of the casseroles, stews, and salads that we have discovered.
 Have fun browsing cookbooks and experimenting in the kitchen with new recipes.
 Going vegan is an opportunity to ditch the SAD model and focus on the variety of ways that plant foods can be combined.

-Like anything in life, it’s easier and more enjoyable with a friend.
+Like anything in life, it’s easier and much more enjoyable with a friend.
 If you can find a support system to back you up and help you stay on track, you’ll be more successful on your plant-based journey.

-10. Going vegan overnight
+10. Going Vegan Overnight

 Going plant-based isn’t a race.
 It’s a wonderful, delicious, fulfilling journey.
-No matter how long it takes to get there or the choices you make along the way, any step you make to save animals or improve their lives makes a positive impact on them, our planet, and your health.
+No matter how long it takes to get there or the choices you make along the way, any step you take to save animals or improve their lives makes a positive impact on them, our planet, and your health.

 10 Vegan Mistakes You'll Probably Make | WorldofVegan.com | #vegan #vegetarian #crueltyfree #activism